SeanLF/still_active/README.md

         --json                       Prints output in JSON format
         --github-oauth-token=TOKEN   GitHub OAuth token to make API calls --simultaneous-requests=QTY  Number of simultaneous requests made
-        --no-warning-range-end=YEARS       maximum number of years since last activity to be considered safe --warning-range-end=YEARS    maximum number of years since last activity to be considered worrying --critical-warning-emoji=EMOJI
+        --no-warning-range-end=YEARS maximum number of years since last activity until which you do not want to be warned about
+        --warning-range-end=YEARS    maximum number of years since last activity that you want to be warned about --critical-warning-emoji=EMOJI
         --futurist-emoji=EMOJI
         --success-emoji=EMOJI